robocorp/template-action/README.md

 ![](docs/vscode.png)

-When debugging your Actions Python code, you probably do not want to give the inputs every time you run and always be running the Action Server, so you can set your test inputs in a [input.json](./devdata/input.json) and just run/debug your Python code.
+When debugging your Actions Python code, you probably do not want to give the inputs every time you run and always be running the Action Server. `Robocorp Code` integration allows you to run and debug actions from within VSCode, enabling custom input to be specified as `.json` files.

 ## What does the template Action do?